shreyajadhav/shreyajadhav/README.md

 # Hi there 👋
-## I am Shreya Jadhav, I am a front-end developer.
+## I am Shreya Jadhav, I am currently in 3rd year pursuing computer science engineering at KLS Gogte Institute of Technology, Belagavi.
 <!--
 **shreyajadhav/shreyajadhav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.